-We have audited the accompanying consolidated balance sheets of Check Point Software Technologies Ltd. and its subsidiaries as of December 31, 1997 and 1998, and the related consolidated statements of operations, changes in shareholders' equity and cash flows for each of the three years in the period ended December 31, 1998.
-These financial statements are the responsibility of the Company's management.
+We have audited the accompanying consolidated balance sheets of Check Point Software Technologies Ltd. and its subsidiaries as of December 31, 1998 and 1999, and the related consolidated statements of operations, changes in shareholders' equity and cash flows for each of the three years in the period ended December 31, 1999.
+These financial statements are the responsibility of Check Point Software Technologies Ltd. management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with generally accepted auditing standards in the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance as to whether the financial statements are free of material misstatement.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company and its subsidiaries as of December 31, 1997 and 1998, and the related consolidated results of their operations and cash flows for each of the three years in the period ended December 31, 1998, in conformity with generally accepted accounting principles in the United States.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Check Point Software Technologies Ltd. and its subsidiaries as of December 31, 1998 and 1999, and the consolidated results of their operations and cash flows for each of the three years in the period ended December 31, 1999, in conformity with generally accepted accounting principles in the United States.

-Tel-Aviv, Israel January 20, 1999 KOST, FORER & GABBAY Certified Public Accountants (Israel)
+Tel-Aviv, Israel January 31, 2000 KOST FORER & GABBAY A Member of Ernst & Young International

-CONSOLIDATED BALANCE SHEETS U.S. dollars in thousands
+CHECK POINT SOFTWARE TECHNOLOGIES LTD. CONSOLIDATED BALANCE SHEETS

+U.S. Dollars in thousands (except share data)